 How to overcome worries and concerns

-Speak with God,
+Speak with God in prayer,

 Speak with the Vocations Director,